J. G. Hertzler: Career

 Hertzler played other characters in DS9, including a changeling named Laas, in the episode "Chimera", who interacts with main character Odo.
 In an interview with Little Review, Hertzler said that he was concerned he would be recognized as Martok despite the makeup and character change, but it worked out okay.
 Credited as Garman Hertzler for the episode, he said that he got a chance to interact with some of the lead characters that Martok would not encounter, especially the ones played by Nana Visitor and René Auberjonois.
 In portraying Laas, Hertzler said he tried to act like William Shatner, but with a higher pitch.
-Another guest character he did was Roy Ritterhouse, a painter/sketcher in the season 6 episode "Far Beyond the Stars".
+Another guest character he portrayed was Roy Ritterhouse, a painter/sketcher in the season 6 episode "Far Beyond the Stars".

 Following the end of DS9, Hertzler played a Hirogen in the Star Trek: Voyager episode "Tsunkatse", which was noted for featuring pro wrestler Dwayne "The Rock" Johnson.
 In the episode, he and The Rock are conscripted alien fighters.
 Hertzler said that he also got to wrestle actress Jeri Ryan who played Seven of Nine.
 In Star Trek: Enterprise, he played a Klingon lawyer in the episode "Judgment" and a Klingon Captain in the episode "Borderland".
 He made appearances at Star Trek and science fiction conventions and events.
 In 2015, Hertzler joined the cast on the fan-funded short film Star Trek: Axanar as Captain Samuel Travis of the Federation.

 Outside of the Star Trek world, Hertzler appeared in the television film Pirates of Silicon Valley where he portrayed director Ridley Scott.
 He made guest appearances on Six Feet Under, Roswell, Charmed, and Highlander: The Series.

 In 1995–96, he was involved in a national tour for the stage theatre production of Dial M for Murder, in which he portrayed Max Halliday, an American writer who gets involved in a love triangle.